modular/modular/KGEN/docs/public/programming-manual.md

     vectorize[exp[dt, vector_len]](data)
 ```

-When compiling instantiations of this code Mojo forks compilation of this
+When compiling instantiations of this code, Mojo forks compilation of this
 algorithm and decides which value to use by measuring what works best in
 practice for the target hardware.
 It evaluates the different values of the
 `vector_len` expression and picks the fastest one according to a user-defined